Testing the hull of Oceanbird

 Computer simulations can take us quite far but not all the way.
 The team that are designing wind powered vessels, needed a boat in the water.
 Watch when SSPA was testing the hull of a mini wind powered vessel in their towing tank.

-SSPA has a long experience of optimizing conventional cargo vessels, and therefore is one of our partners in the project wPCC (wind Powered Car Carrier).
+SSPA has a long experience of optimizing conventional cargo vessels, and therefore is one of our partners in the project wPCC (wind Powered Car Carrier) that is behind the vessel Oceanbird.
 Sailing vessels differ from conventional vessels in many ways, which meant that SSPA had to develop completely new simulation tools.

-During the spring of 2020, SSPA performed a test of a wPCC model in their towing tank.
+During the spring of 2020, SSPA performed a test of a Oceanbird model in their towing tank.
 The model was built in the scale 1:25, and is just over 8 meters long.

 “We have done extensive computer simulations.
 Now we need to confirm these simulations with the experiments to get more accurate numbers of the performance and the forces acting on the ship.
 It’s important to understand that computer simulations can take us quite far but not all the way to accurate predictions” says Sofia Werner, Manager Strategic Research Hydrodynamics at SSPA.